matheuslazzarotto/SQLite-Database-Prototype/README.md

 'table_creator.py' as you can probably guess creates a table. but it also creates the db that will store the table (in this case, 'landslide_database.db'. you can mess with the parameters and make new tables (or even new databases).

 'functions.py' is where all functions are stored.

+many thanks to freeCodeCamp, whose 'SQLite Databases With Python' course was extremely helpful.
+Many thanks to some friends as well (Aleixo, Isaac and Erick)